ArminJo/PlayRtttl/README.md

 ### Version 1.0.0
 Initial Arduino library version

-# Travis CI
+# CI
-The ServoEasing library examples are built on Travis CI for the following boards:
+Since Travis CI is unreliable and slow, the library examples are now tested with GitHub Actions for the following boards:

-- Arduino Uno, Leonardo, mega2560, esp32, esp8266, Adafruit cplayClassic
+- arduino:avr:uno
+- arduino:avr:leonardo
+- arduino:avr:mega
+- esp8266:esp8266:huzzah:eesz=4M3M,xtal=80
+- esp32:esp32:featheresp32:FlashFreq=80
+- STM32:stm32:GenF1:pnum=BLUEPILL_F103C8

 ## Requests for modifications / extensions
 Please write me a PM including your motivation/problem if you need a modification or an extension.